Dr Michael Gonevski - Hyperbaric Doctor

 Dr Michael Gonevski is an HSE approved AMED and a UK Diving Medical Committee (UKDMC) referee.

 Simon Wilson - Managing Director / Nominated Individual

 Simon has been involved in the diving industry for over eighteen years and has a background of commercial diving as well as being a qualified recreational Scuba instructor.
 After spending many years supervising and managing operations at coastal and London-based recompression chambers, Simon is now the Managing Director of both the London and Midlands Diving Chambers; a position he has held since 2004.

 Most likely to talk about in chamber: Diving; DCI &physiology; how he once spent time in the chamber with Miss World.

-Dathan Hughes AKA Spike - Chamber Manager
+Dathan Hughes AKA Spike - Chamber Supervisor

 Spike's intro to diving was in Horsey Lake, December 1979 in a Royal Navy neck entry dry bag.
 Spike's 33 year Naval career completed with 15 years as an air diver and a recompression chamber supervisor.
 Spike joined MDC in 2012; his previous role as a Diver Medic Technician during international submersible and parachute rescue team exercises make Spike a very highly-valued member of the team.

 Most likely to talk about in chamber: Goats' brains, submarine escape training disasters, and obscure explosive decompression anecdotes.